Unveiling Markov Heads in Pretrained Language Models for Offline Reinforcement Learning: FFN Cannot Achieve Adaptive Attention Facing Different Environments

 The FFN layer can weight the output information from different attention heads, but unlike MoA, which assigns a shared importance score to the output of each attention head, the FFN applies a nonlinear transformation to the outputs of the attention heads.
-To verify the necessity of combining our proposed GPT-DT with MoA, it can be observed from Table. \ref{app:ffn} that relying solely on the FFN layer is insufficient for effectively balancing the importance of the \emph{Markov Head} and \emph{Non-Markov Head} in action prediction.
+To verify the necessity of our proposed combining \texttt{GPT2-DT} with MoA, it can be observed from Table. \ref{app:ffn} that relying solely on the FFN layer is insufficient for effectively balancing the importance of the \emph{Markov head} and \emph{Non-Markov head} in action prediction.